artemf29/restaurantVote/README.md

 ***
 ### Caching(EHCACHE)
-App caches 2 methods from the Menu for two hours (earlier, if changes are made):
+App caches method from the Menu for two hours (earlier, if changes are made):
-1. getRestaurantWithDish(restId, id) - get menu by id with restaurant by restId with all its dishes
+- getRestaurantWithDish(restId, id) - get menu by id with restaurant by restId with all its dishes
-2. getAllRestaurantWithDish() - get all menus with all restaurants and all their dishes